insysbio/LikelihoodProfiler.jl/joss/paper.md

 petab_problem = PEtabODEProblem(petab_model)
 ```

-To define a profile likelihood problem `ProfileLikelihoodProblem` one should provide the objective function (usually negative log likelihood) and the optimal values of the parameters that correspond to the minimum of the objective function. `LikelihoodProfiler` relies on the `Optimization.jl` interface [@vaibhav_kumar_dixit_2023_7738525], and `ProfileLikelihoodProblem` is built on top of the `OptimizationProblem` defined in `Optimization.jl`. :
+To define a profile likelihood problem `ProfileLikelihoodProblem` one should provide the objective function (usually negative log likelihood) and the initial (optimal) values of the parameters that correspond to the minimum of the objective function. `LikelihoodProfiler` relies on the `Optimization.jl` interface [@vaibhav_kumar_dixit_2023_7738525], and `ProfileLikelihoodProblem` is built on top of the `OptimizationProblem` defined in `Optimization.jl`. :

 ```julia
 using Optimization, LikelihoodProfiler